pgodwin/SSRSMigrate/README.md

 #### Server-to-Server migration
 This method directly migrates all folders, data sources and report items contained within the specified path on the source server to the specified path on the destination server.

 The path specified for the destination server will contain all items from the path on the source server.
-For example, if you migrate path '/SourceProject' from the source server to the path '/DestinationProject' on the destination server, everything that is contained within '/SourceProject' will be created on the destination server under '/DestinationProject', so your source report of '/SourceProject/My Report' will now be '/DestinationProject/My Report' on the destination server.
+For example, if you migrate path `/SourceProject` from the source server to the path `/DestinationProject` on the destination server, Reports/Data Sources/Folders contained within `/SourceProject` will be created on the destination server under `/DestinationProject`, so your source report of `/SourceProject/My Report` will now be `/DestinationProject/My Report` on the destination server.

 The report and data source definitions that are migrated will be updated to point to the new paths on the destination server during this process.